Main Article Content

 Rahman, M.A. & Mazlan, A.R.
 (2014).
 Determinants of financial sustainability of microfinance institutions in Bangladesh.
 International Journal of Economics and Finance, 6(9), 107-116.

 Savitz, A.W.
 (2013).
 Talent, transformation, and the triple bottom line: How companies can leverage human resources to achieve sustainable growth.
-San Francisco: Jossey-Bass.
+San Francisco, CA: Jossey-Bass.